feketedev/EnumerablesCpp/README.md

  * by automatically deducing convenient defaults (for type parameters) wherever possible
  * but still have the ability to manually override those
  * prioritize convenience, but try to minimize overhead too (often by providing a way to opt-out)
+ * depend solely on STL (but allow configuration of algorithms to use custom container types)

 The pragmatism should take form in sensible **limitations** of the scope, not in a low level of attention to details.
 Particularly: